numencode/wn-backup-plugin/README.md

 ### Db:backup

 The command creates a compressed SQL dump file of the project's default database.
 The name of the archive is the current timestamp with the extension of `.sql.gz`.
-The timestamp format can be explicitly specified, although the default format is `Y-m-d_H-i-s`.
+The timestamp format can be explicitly specified - the default format is `Y-m-d_H-i-s`.
 The command can also upload the file to the cloud storage, if an argument is provided.

 This command is useful if it's set in the Scheduler to create a complete daily database backup and upload it to the cloud storage.